ASHOKnimiwal/Sentiment_Analysis_using_Sequence_Models/README.md

 # Sentiment_Analysis_using_Sequence_Models-
-Identification, extraction and study of sentiment states by using natural language processing, LSTM, text analysis and computational linguistics.
+Identification, extraction and study of sentiment states by using natural language processing, LSTM, text analysis and computational linguistics.on data from an US Airline dataset in which I have achieved a very good accuracy of over 93%.